IDNI/TML/README.md

     A(10).
     A_not_empty.

-**if** is implemented by transformation of a condition (FO form) into a rule which adds a guard which then enables execution of the true (if then ...) or false (else ...) nested program.
+**if** is implemented by transformation of a condition (FO formula) into a rule which adds a guard which then enables execution of the true (if then ...) or false (else ...) nested program.

 For above example such a rule would be (if id of the guard statement is __0)